Box#

 txId

-depends only on the message and not on signatures (similar to Bitcoin SegWit transactions).
-Hence, a txId is available even before signing.
-Like Bitcoin, Ergo supports chained transactions (i.e., spending of boxes with 0 confirmations).
+is dependent solely on the message and not on signatures (similar to Bitcoin SegWit transactions).
+Hence, a txId is accessible even before signing.
+Like Bitcoin, Ergo supports chained transactions, meaning boxes with 0 confirmations can be spent.

-- Box Type description in the ErgoScript language specification
+- For the box type description in the ErgoScript language specification.